Changelog

 As a developer you deserve proper error messages when things go wrong.
 We made various improvements to ensure that you will get error messages that help you out.
 [334] [345] [350]

-Couple of exit improvements
+A couple of exit improvements

 We simplified the API and ensured that the exit works if esplora is used as a chain source.
 [362] [385]